The following dependencies must be installed in order to run applications created with the Lisk SDK:

 Create a new database user called

-Then create the database with the lisk user as owner.
+Then create the database with the

-In the last step, define the password for the lisk user:
+Finally, define the password for the

 sudo -u postgres -i createuser --createdb lisk sudo -u postgres -i createdb lisk_dev --owner lisk sudo -u postgres psql -d lisk_dev -c "alter user lisk with password 'password';"

-Install PostgreSQL version 10:
+How to install the PostgreSQL version 10:

 brew install postgresql@10

-psql) in your PATH:
+psql), in your PATH:

 echo 'export PATH="/usr/local/opt/postgresql@10/bin:$PATH"' >> ~/.bash_profile source ~/.bash_profile

-Start PostgreSQL, create the
+Start the PostgreSQL, and create the

 lisk user and the database: